Usage

 - A

-which wraps around the entire component and holds it state (e.g. open/close).
-It accepts an optionaldata-side
+<div class="sidebar">which wraps around the entire component and holds it state (e.g. open/close).
+It accepts an optionaldata-sideset toleft, orrightto specify the side of the sidebar (defaults toleft). - A

 - A

-Any elememt on the page can toggle, open or close the sidebar by dispatching the sidebar:toggle
+Any elememt on the page can toggle, open or close the sidebar by dispatching the sidebar:toggle, sidebar:open or sidebar:close events.

 You can include the JavaScript code provided below, load it as an individual file or use the CLI.
-Some Alpine.js properties are also required on certain elements (e.g. x-bind
+Some Alpine.js properties are also required on certain elements (e.g. x-bind, x-data, @click).

 HTML structure